jython/book/chapter19.rst

 even then it requires a fairly convoluted path.
 Once again, we need to use a mutable object that does not introduce a fence.
 Arrays work well for this purpose::

-  XXX insert from concurrency.rst

-  In the end, this is not really an issue from a Pythonic perspective.

-  XXX similar considerations apply to any manipulation of an object, the lack of public-private distinctions, etc.

-  If you change an object's class, or directly modify its underlying attributes (through ``__dict__``), you have violated that object's contract.
-Don't do that, at least without understanding the consequences.

   A_locals = None